mattermost-community/mattermost-plugin-azure-devops/README.md

 ## Overview

-This plugin integrates the Azure DevOps in Mattermost.
-For a stable production release, please download the latest version from the Plugin Marketplace and follow the instructions to [install](#installation) and [configure](#configuration) the plugin.
+This plugin integrates the services of Azure DevOps in Mattermost.
+For a stable production release, please download the latest version from the [Github Release](https://github.com/Brightscout/mattermost-plugin-azure-devops/releases) and follow the instructions to [install](#installation) and [configure](#configuration) the plugin.

 ## Features